LeonardoTheMutant/SRB2-Murder-Mystery/README.md

 ## Open assets used in this project
 - Heavily modified ModernSonic's footsteps engine, [original fork of the script](https://mb.srb2.org/addons/footsteps.1378/) by Gomynola - Used to make footstep sounds and marks when players walk.

-## For people who might want to translate this gametype
+## For people who want to contribute to the project
-Yes you read it right, this gametype supports language translations.
+All contributions would be greatly appreciated especially maps, music, graphics, ideas, bug fixes or even translations!
+Yes you read it right, this gametype supports localisations on different languages.
 You can add your own language to the project by either
-1. Modifying the source code you are watching right now
+1. Modifying the source code you are having right now
 2. Making a **Custom Language File** from the [template](ASSETS/customlang.lua) and then adding it as a regular ADD-ON together with MM (Main Add-On has to be loaded first)

 ## For modders who want to mod this